persteenolsen/django-starter-two/README.md

 - Make sure that you have installed Python and Django by the commands in Powershell: "python --version"
 - Download the Python extension for Visual Studio Code which automatically include the Pylance extionsion
 - Download / fork this Django Starter Web App from my GitHub
-- Create the virtual envirement ".venv" for the Flask Web App by Powershell or by VS Code
+- Create the virtual envirement ".venv" for the Django Web App by Powershell or by VS Code
 - Virtual Enviroment by VS Code: "View - Command Palette - Python Create Enviroment"